akdenizcse/pl-evaluation-sevdacerenr/README.md

 7. [Setup R in Mac](https://ceaksan.com/tr/macos-ortaminda-r-kurulumu/)
 8. [What is R Language](https://ceaksan.com/tr/r-programlama-dili-nedir/)

-**Hint:** Thinking together as team members, we implemented different strategies for each programming languages in this assignment.
+**Hint:** In this project, we made a search together and combined the studies.
+There are no specific parts that we worked individual.